jillesvangurp/es-kotlin-client/README.md

 [![](https://jitpack.io/v/jillesvangurp/es-kotlin-wrapper-client.svg)](https://jitpack.io/#jillesvangurp/es-kotlin-wrapper-client)

 This may change when this stuff becomes more stable.
 I'm planning to push this to maven central via Sonatype's OSS repository eventually.
-Such a PITA to set up and manage that I don't want to bother with that just yet.
-Ping me if this matters to you though.

 # Motivation